2006 Volkswagen New Beetle Reviews

 New Beetle Convertible

 Much like the original Beetle convertibles of the 1950s to 1970s, the modern-day model has a fabric top that rests on the back of the car; it doesn't fold into the body.
 Designers retained the familiar curve of the hardtop New Beetle with the convertible's soft-top.
-The top is devoid of ridges and has a smooth, round appearance.

-The base GL convertible has a manually operated roof, but the GLS gets a semi-automatic top.
 Automatic pop-up rollover supports behind the rear seats are standard, and a wind blocker is optional.
 Except for a slightly narrower rear seat, the four-passenger New Beetle Convertible's interior looks nearly identical to the hardtop's.
 Trunk capacity is a modest 5 cubic feet.